 HIPAA permits sending patient information via email if a patient has initiated a conversation by email, expressly requested communications by email, or authorized sending PHI via email to a third party.
 In all circumstances, the HIPAA email requirements are that any PHI included in the content of emails is kept to the minimum necessary and that measures are implemented to prevent PHI in emails being sent to the wrong recipient.

 When disclosures of PHI via email do not fulfil the above criteria, the Security Rule allows PHI to be sent via email, but only if a number of safeguards are implemented to ensure the information remains confidential and cannot be tampered with in transit.

 The HIPAA Security Rule stipulates that all covered entities (CEs) and their business associates implement measures such as ID authentication, audit controls, access controls, and integrity controls.
 They must restrict access to PHI, monitor the transfer of PHI between personnel, ensure PHI is protected both in transit and at rest, ensure accountability and prevent unauthorized personnel from accessing PHI.

-It has been argued by many CEs and their associates that encryption is sufficient to ensure HIPAA compliance.
-Others claim that, alone, encryption doesn’t fulfill all HIPAA requirement, such as ID authentication.
-Such authentication is necessary to track the data and ensure accountability.
+It has been argued by some organizations that the HIPAA email encryption requirements are sufficient to ensure HIPAA compliance.
+However, HHS’ Office for Civil Rights has responded by stating that encryption does not fulfill other HIPAA email rules, such as ID authentication.
+Such authentication is necessary to track data and ensure accountability.

 Additionally, some requirements – such as maintaining an audit trail – are difficult to enact and are relatively resource-intensive.
 Other measures pose similar challenges: Preventing improper modification of PHI, for example, requires continual monitoring.